Stephen-Onochie/SmartShot-AI-Toy-Gun/README.md

 # SmartShot-AI-Toy-Gun
- An AI-powered nerf gun that uses Computer Vision to offer "Aim-Aisist" for it user on targets.
+ An AI-powered nerf gun that uses Computer Vision to offer "Aim-Assist" for it user on targets.